kj2wong/pebble_workout_journal/README.md

 Note: The app currently contains the following functionality (still in progress)

-	-Implemented the window that will be counting your reps
+	-Implemented the window that will be counting your reps -Implemented exercise menu that shows up at start; selecting an exercise takes you to the rep counter